-The key to digital archiving and cataloguing is organizing related information in a clear, structured and efficient way.
-The event-based system of Navigating.art allows you to easily manage this challenge — here's why.
+The key to digital archiving and cataloguing is organizing related information clearly, structured, and efficiently.
+The event-based system of Navigating.art allows you to manage this challenge easily.
+Here's why.

 Art events are core to the Navigating.art platform.
 Understanding this concept allows you to use the platform efficiently.
 Here's what we will take a look at in this article: